Why are pregnant women at risk

 Pregnancy reduces a woman’s immunity to malaria, which makes her more susceptible to malaria infection and increases her risk of illness.

-In pregnant women, malaria can lead to severe anemia, spontaneous abortion (miscarriage), stillbirth, premature delivery, delivery of low-birthweight babies, and death.
+In pregnant women, malaria can lead to severe anemia, spontaneous abortion (miscarriage), stillbirth, premature delivery, delivery of low-birthweight babies and death.
 Women in their first pregnancy are most at risk.
-Parasites can be present in the placenta and contribute to maternal anemia even when the mother does not appear to be ill.
+Even when a mother does not appear to be ill, malaria parasites can be present in the placenta and contribute to maternal anemia.
 The use of intermittent preventive treatment in pregnancy (IPTp) reduces these risks and should be part of routine antenatal care in moderate and high transmission areas.

 How we make an impact